canyoldas0/GamesAPISearch/readme.md

 <li> Error handling with generic alert structure would make this app much smoother.
 <li> For search requests, filtering responses and showing more reliable data would make this app much reliable.
+<li> Downloaded image sizes are high, there might be performance issues related to memory because of those image sizes.

 <h4> 3.
 Which part did you like most in this app? </h4>
 - I enjoyed developing the detail page where we have 2 different types of tableview cell, each has different use case, while making the page scrollable.
 <h4> 4.
 Does this app ready to submit to store?
 If not, what should be done to achieve that? </h4>
-- App is not ready to submit to store, because it doesn't have written tests yet.
+<li> App is not ready to submit to store, because it doesn't have written tests yet.
-- Backend response should be verified.
+<li> Backend response should be verified.
-- UI transitions should be handled smoothly for better experience.
+<li> UI transitions should be handled smoothly for better experience.
 <h4> 5.
 Do you have any comments to us? </h4>
 - There are some technical debts which couldn't be covered due to shortage of time.
 <br>